 After that, all you have to do is return the car to the agency before your reservation ends.

-It’s also worth noting that some rental agencies will rent vehicles to individuals under the age of 25, but this will often come with an additional charge of about $15-$35 per day.
+It’s also worth noting that some rental agencies will rent vehicles to individuals under the age of 25, but this will often come with an additional charge of about $15 to $35 per day.

 Leasing a Car as an International Student